TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Cross-Origin-Embedder-Policy</summary>
-The HTTP `Cross-Origin-Embedder-Policy` (COEP) response header prevents a document from loading any cross-origin resources that don't explicitly grant the document permission (using [CORP](#cross-origin-resource-policy) or CORS).
+The HTTP <code>Cross-Origin-Embedder-Policy</code> (COEP) response header prevents a document from loading any cross-origin resources that don't explicitly grant the document permission (using [CORP](#cross-origin-resource-policy) or CORS).

 ### Recommendation
 A document can only load resources from the same origin, or resources explicitly marked as loadable from another origin.